Balluff - BVS CA-MLC / BVS CA-IGC Technical Documentation

 Host Controller Driver

-Also the USB host controller manufacturers provide driver updates for their cards/chips every now and then.
+Also the USB host controller manufacturers provide device driver updates for their cards/chips every now and then.
 Using the latest drivers is always recommended and might improve the overall performance of the system dramatically!

 Checklist for Linux